• angry_moose a year ago

 Echoing angry_moose's suggestion, a hint about the # of letters (on mouseover?) would help a lot.
 Or maybe that would make it too easy?

-• tarentel 7 hours ago
+• tarentel a year ago

 At least in this case, by crossword conventions, the answer has to match the tense of the clue.
 At least all the ones I did followed this convention including the one you're talking about.